submariner-io/submariner-website/src/content/development/contribution-guide/_index.en.md

 Design proposals for epics should be submitted as [pull requests to the enhancements repository], detailing the proposed design, any alternatives, and any changes necessary to the Submariner projects and APIs.

-The [pull requests to the enhancements repository] will be reviewed during the sprint, discussing any necessary changes or reservations.
+The [pull requests to the enhancements repository] will be reviewed, discussing any necessary changes or reservations.
 Any pull request will need approval from at least 50% of the [code owners of the enhancements repository].
 The code owners list is an aggregate list of the code owners of all Sumbariner repositories.
 As soon as the pull request is reviewed and merged, work on the epic can begin.